saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

 You can get more restrictive from here, but it will take some manual intervention to get everything working correctly.

-Keep your firewall rules in mind when you're setting per app settings.
+Keep your firewall rules in mind when you're configuring per app settings.
 If the Universal firewall blocks all apps when the device is locked, do you want this app affected by this or do you want to let it Bypass the Universal firewall?

 ---